 Lots of email service providers have well-optimised email templates you can use to craft meaningful and exciting messages.
-Using these templates ensures that you have a consistent design and frees you to focus on creative content rather than design.
+Using these templates ensures a consistent design and frees you to focus on creative content rather than design.
 These are some things that help keep your emails out of spam folders.

-While this is a powerful tool in your email marketing arsenal, you need to exercise caution.
+While this is a powerful tool in your email marketing arsenal, you must exercise caution.
 Get personal, but you have to set boundaries.
 Remember that these emails are corporate messages that represent your brand.
 So do nothing stupid or creepy.
 You don’t want someone to report you to the authorities for the content of your email.

 Avoid ‘over-sending’ your marketing messages too frequently.
-Otherwise, your recipients will get overwhelmed and move your message into their spam box.
+Otherwise, your recipients will get overwhelmed and move your message into their spam boxes.
 An excellent way to find the right frequency to send your email campaigns is to use a content calendar with marketing automation.
 It will help you determine optimal email frequency, so you send emails at the right time.

 5. Calls-to-Action (CTA)

 An email marketing call-to-action (CTA) is a button or hyperlinked line of text that directs your recipients to your desired URL.
 The point of a CTA is to drive consumers to take the desired action, e.g. to read your article or watch your product video, listen to your podcast, download your PDF, sign up for your newsletter or buy your product/service.
-Test different CTA’s to see the one which resonates with your target audience.
+Test different CTA’s to see which resonates with your target audience.
 Include a CTA button or link in each marketing campaign.
 Make sure that your CTA provides a sense of urgency to your emails.

 The call to action (CTA) is the climax of your email message.
 Your vehicle for momentum transfer is driving your subscriber to take the next step you desire for them.
 No message is complete without a CTA.
-Therefore, you need to spend time to craft the perfect CTA that attracts your subscriber to click!
+Therefore, you need to spend time crafting the perfect CTA that attracts your subscriber to click!